Best Cash Advance Apps Like MoneyLion: 17 Other Options

 • Small cash advance limit

-• Fee for instant advances
+• Additional fee for instant advances

 READ MORE: Apps like Albert

-Empower Cash Advance
+Best option with a free trial: Empower Cash Advance

 Like other cash advance apps, Empower lets you get a cash advance and repay it from your next forecasted direct deposit.
 And while it charges no late fees or interest, Empower’s terms let it remove fractional amounts from your account until the entire advance is finished.

-Requirements include proof of regular income and give Empower access to your bank account to qualify for cash advances.
+Requirements include proof of regular income and giving Empower access to your bank account to qualify for cash advances.
 Or, if you open an Empower account, you may qualify more quickly and receive free instant funding.

 Pros